1.Ballet NEVER has the private key

 6. After the stickers are applied, the partially-assembled products are physically shipped to the United States for the final stage of production.

 7. The BIP38 confirmation codes are sent electronically to the United States.
-The confirmation code provides additional verification that the encrypted private key, deposit address, and wallet passphrase match correctly.
+The confirmation code provides additional verification that the private key entropy, deposit address, and passphrase entropy match correctly.

-8. At Ballet’s secure facility in the United States, the wallet passphrase and serial number are laser-etched onto the physical product.
+8. At Ballet’s secure facility in the United States, the passphrase entropy and serial number are laser-etched onto the physical product.

 a.
 The physical products and QR code stickers are double checked to ensure that all three serial numbers match correctly.

 b.
-A strip of tamper-evident scratch-off material is then applied over the wallet passphrase to conceal it.
+A strip of tamper-evident scratch-off material is then applied over the passphrase entropy to conceal it.

 c.
-Immediately after the laser-etching process, the wallet passphrase data is deleted and the hard drive is overwritten with random data.
+Immediately after the laser-etching process, the passphrase entropy data is deleted and the hard drive is overwritten with random data.